klisiubb/event-app/README.md

 localhost:3000
 ```

-> **Note:** Ensure you assign the admin role to your account in Kinde to access full features.

 ## Lessons Learned

 Throughout this project, I gained valuable experience with new technologies, including Next.js 14, Zod, and React Hook Form.
 This was my first significant project built from the ground up, diverging from the typical approach of following a tutorial-based project.
 It presented numerous challenges commonly associated with large-scale applications, such as debugging and managing complexity.